stellarsquall/terraform-sample/terraform-getting-started.md

 Terraform is the most popular language for defining and provisioning Infrastructure as Code (IaC).

-To install Terraform, simply visit [Terraform.io](https://www.terraform.io/downloads.html) and download the compressed binary application executable file for your platform, machine or environment on which you like to run code and do development.
+Visit [Terraform.io](https://www.terraform.io/downloads.html) to download the application executable file for your platform, machine or environment on which you like to run code and do development.

-With Terraform installed, let's dive right into it and start creating some infrastructure.
+After Terraform is installed you can define and create some infrastructure.

 Most users find it easiest to create a new directory on their local machine and create Terraform configuration code inside it.